 Military veterans should consider retiring to one of these states if they want to lighten their tax burden

-Many people intention plan on retiring in a state where they can get the most bang for their buck, and military veterans are no exception.
+Many people intend to retire in a state where they can get the most bang for their buck, and military veterans are no exception.
 For them, this often involves finding a state that doesn’t tax military retirement pay, or else offers a generous exemption.

 In the lists below, you’ll find a breakdown of how military retirement pay is treated by the tax codes of the various states.
 In those states not included, military retirement pay is fully taxable.

 States with No Income Tax

 At the top of the list are the nine states that have no state income tax at all.
 By default, military retirement pay is completely exempt from tax.
 These states are:

 - New Hampshire